-$^{15}$ The Community of St John Baptist together with the Community of the Companions of Jesus the Good Shepherd
+$^{14}$ The Community of St John Baptist together with the Community of the Companions of Jesus the Good Shepherd

-- 4.91 Cuddesdon and Denton is classified as a 'Smaller Village' in the District Council settlement hierarchy, meaning that it is not expected to grow significantly because of its lack of services and public transport, as well as the constraints of the Green Belt.
-Thus any growth will probably be due to infilling or conversions. - 4.92 Cuddesdon is classified as a 'Smaller Village' within the District Council settlement hierarchy.
-This means that Cuddesdon is not required to contribute towards delivering additional housing to meet the overall housing requirement of South Oxfordshire because of its lack of services and public transport.
-Given the constraints of the Green Belt, aAny growth will likely come from infilling, conversions or subdivision of existing properties - 4.93 Denton and Chippinghurst are not classified in the settlement hierarchy This means that development proposals in Denton and Chippinghurst should relate to very specific needs such as those of the agricultural industry or enhancement of the environment. - 4.94 Housing is generally one plot deep and 'gappy' so that most houses have a connection with the views. - 4.95 In Cuddesdon building types are diverse, part of their character, ranging from early C17 thatched cottages through Victorian Gothic to post-war council houses and more modern developments.
+- 4.91 The newly-adopted Local Plan identifies Cuddesdon as one of a series of smaller villages.
+As smaller hamlets neither Denton nor Chippinghurst feature in the settlement hierarchy. - 4.92 The adopted Local Plan does not expect that the smaller villages will provide a significant source of housing supply.
+However, it is possible that some development proposals may come forward over the Plan period in these villages such as single dwellings, infilling and conversions from other uses.
+Such proposals will be considered against the relevant policies in the Local Plan and in this Plan. - 4.93 Denton and Chippinghurst are not classified in the settlement hierarchy.
+This means that development proposals in Denton and Chippinghurst should relate to very specific needs such as those of the agricultural industry or enhancement of the environment. - 4.94 Housing is generally one plot deep and 'gappy' so that most houses have a connection with the views. - 4.95 In Cuddesdon building types are diverse, part of their character, ranging from early C17 thatched cottages through Victorian Gothic to post-war council houses and more modern developments.
 Any development needs to respect the massing of the neighbouring buildings and to maintain the sense of openness and connection to the surrounding landscape. - 4.96 Building types are also diverse in Denton but the gaps between houses are significant, making it unlikely that any significant development would be appropriate. - 4.97 Chippinghurst has a different feel to Cuddesdon and Denton.
 Its core is three large 'Arts and Crafts' houses dispersed in their own estates.
 Two other more recent houses continue this pattern, making it unlikely that any further development would be appropriate here. - 4.98 There are 28 Listed Buildings and Monuments dispersed throughout the parish.
 It is possible to identify a number of heritage groupings of listed and non-listed buildings whose character should be maintained. - 4.99 Dove House Farm is probably the last significant development site within the parish.
 Current plans will provide nine new dwellings.
 Redevelopment is urgently needed but it is disappointing that the current planning permission does not include any affordable housing or social housing for rent, a missed opportunity. - 4.100 There is no public bus service to Wheatley, let alone Oxford so most inhabitants use a car to go shopping or to get to work.
 There are bus services to the primary school in Garsington and secondary school in Wheatley.
-Cycling is the fastest mode of transport to Oxford but even keen cyclists are put off by the condition of the width-restrictions in Horspath.
+Cycling is the fastest mode of transport to Oxford but even keen cyclists are put off by the condition of the width-restrictions in Horspath. - 4.101 Road maintenance is unsatisfactory on Church Road; Denton Hill by the Manor Farm House, Denton and along the lane past Denton House.

-- 4.101 Road maintenance is unsatisfactory on Church Road; Denton Hill by the Manor Farm House, Denton and along the lane past Denton House. - 4.102 The fields around the village host a wide range of wildlife.
+- 4.102 The fields around the village host a wide range of wildlife.
 Most important is the River Thame valley, which as a riverine habitat in a working floodplain is relatively unspoilt. - 4.103 Residents are concerned about the potential environmental impact of the proposed Oxford-Cambridge Expressway.